What is Power BI?

 4. What is DAX in Power BI?

-Solution: Data Analytics Expression is used to do basic calculation and data analysis in power pivot.
+Solution: Data Analytics Expression is used to do the basic calculations and data analysis in power pivot.

 5. List out some of the most common DAX functions used.